marcinseweryn/Health-Center/README.md

 **Administrator:**
 * Users management with ability to create, delete, update and search users
 * Setting a work schedule for doctors
+* News management with ability to create, delete, update and set destination.

 **User:**
 * Ability to change account settings